altunumut8/ADS-HW1/README.md

 In this repository, you'll find my solutions to the Algorithmic Methods of Data Mining homework.
 The solutions are organized in a Python script (`scripts.py`) where each problem corresponds to a section of the script.

+Also, in the Hackerrank_All_submissions.pdf file, you can see result status of all submitted exercises.
 ## Getting Started

 To access the solutions, you can follow these steps: